a-magdy/class04-final-project/README.md

 ### First iteration

-##### 1A: When I want to find a specific music I want to be able to search for specific music title;
+##### 1A: When I want to find a specific music I want to be able to search for specific music title

 ##### 1B: When I want to find a specific artist I want to be able to search for specific artist - be aware that there are albums that have more than one artist;

-##### 1C: When I want to find a music from a specific year I want to be able to search for specific year.
+##### 1C: When I want to find a music from a specific year I want to be able to search for specific year

 ###### Build an UI using the mockup below as a guideline for: